-Growing up, I often asked myself “WHY do I feel uncomfortable around people all the time?”.
+Growing up, I often asked myself “WHY do I feel uncomfortable around new people?”.

-I felt awkward around more or less everyone, but especially around someone I liked.
+I felt awkward around most strangers, and especially if it was someone that I liked.

 Later in life, I met truly confident and socially savvy people.